maximumstock/poe-currency-flip-planner/README.md

 trading back for the starting currency.
 Each of these paths yields one of the following
 outcomes:

-* You have the same amount than before
+* You have the same amount as before
 * You have less than before
 * You have more than before